Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 title: FAQ
 ---

-## What is the capacity of a Hubs Room
+## What is the capacity of a Hubs Room?

 We recommend a maximum of 25 in-room participants.
 This capacity is the default because low power devices, such as mobile phones and standalone VR headsets, may begin experiencing performance issues in busier rooms.
 You can adjust the room capacity in the [room settings](hubs-room-settings) menu.